 Your First Dental Visit

-Making sound decisions about your dental care and oral health is an easy thing to do with the right preparation beforehand:
+Your first dental visit promises to be a pleasant experience.
+Making sound decisions about your dental care and oral health is an easy thing to do with the right preparation beforehand.

-• Make a list of questions to ask our office, so you don’t forget anything on the day of your appointment.
+Make a list of questions to ask our office, so you don’t forget anything on the day of your appointment.
 This includes any concerns you have, or oral problems you’ve been experiencing.
+If you have dental insurance, remember to bring your insurance card with you.

 Dental Emergencies

 A knocked out tooth or bitten tongue can cause panic in any parent, but quick thinking and staying calm are the best ways to approach such common dental emergencies and prevent additional unnecessary damage and costly dental restoration.
-This includes taking measures such as application of cold compresses to reduce swelling, and of course, contacting our office as soon as possible.

 American Dental Association Leads Fight for Patient Rights